Check out the cutest organic GOING GRAY t-shirts here!

 Introducing The Gray Book

 So I want to do something about it.
 Bridge the gap.
 Highlight examples.
 Normalize going gray.
 So I decided to start The Gray Book.
-The Gray Book is inspiration, real women, examples, conversation and community around going gray delivered straight to your inbox.
+The Gray Book is inspiration, real women, examples, conversation and community around going gray.

 The Gray Book is not about me, it’s about all of us.
 It’s about bringing real life role models to the forefront to inspire and lead by example.
 And it all starts with you.

 I want to share your story, your look, your journey with woman all around the world.
 Going gray has never looked so good.
-And girl, it all starts with you.
+And girl, it all starts inside you.

 For more on going gray, check out these posts: